chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 pairs.

 We have two Monoids: CCL (aka text files) and lists of key-value pairs.
 And we have a function `parse` with the above property.
-In this case, `parse` is called a **monoid homomorphism**.
+In this case, `parse` is a **monoid homomorphism**.

 A _monoid homomorphism_ is a function that maps one monoid to another while